-1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-- 2. Select Updates.
+- 1. Perform one of these tasks: - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar. - 2.
+Select Updates.
 The Checking for Updates window opens, and Windows checks for updates. - 3.
 Follow the on-screen instructions. - 4.
 At the download area, follow these steps: - a.
 Identify the most recent BIOS update and compare it to the BIOS version currently installed on your computer.
 If the update is more recent than your BIOS version, make a note of the date, name, or other identifier.
 You might need this information to locate the update later, after it has been downloaded to your hard drive. - b.
 Follow the on-screen instructions to download your selection to the hard drive.